Jmfinizio/Calendar-Puzzle/README.md

 It consists of 10 puzzle pieces that can be placed so that the month, day, and day of the week are visible when all the pieces fit in the playing space

 ## Solution
-To get a solution, call the function "create_board", using the inputs (base_board, Month, Day, Weekday).
+- To get a solution, call the function "create_board", using the inputs (base_board, Month, Day, Weekday).
 See the data dictionary for how to type in the month and weekday.
-Then, call "visualize board" on the board you just created
+- Then, call "visualize board" on the board you just created
+- Note: The code takes a few minutes to run.
+The duration also changes depending on the day, so be patient while you wait for results.